DBinaghi/plugin-ClickableLinksPlus/README.md

 ## Description

 Plugin for Omeka Classic.
-Once installed and active, URLs contained in selected elements will be turned into hyperlinks opening up in a new page (target = "_blank").
+Once installed and active, URLs contained in selected elements will be turned into hyperlinks opening up (in a new page, if external).
 The Plugin works with all valid web URLs and e-mail addresses.

 The plugin uses the free js library <a href="https://github.com/SoapBox/linkifyjs/" target="_blank">Linkify</a> for finding links in plain-text and converting them to HTML tags.

 Settings allow to choose the elements affected by the plugin, plus whether to show a tooltip, whether to shorten the visibile URL and whether to affect only well-formatted URLs.
 Functionality can be extended to Collections pages.

 Version 1.3: new option to add "wikipedia-style" icon to external links.
+Version 1.4: new option to use the plugin also for Exhibits.

 ## Installation
 Uncompress files and rename plugin folder "ClickableLinksPlus".